ProWalker CPU - Samples/quality settings

 In progressive rendering, the entire image is calculated in increments called samples.
 Each new sample increases the accuracy of the image—first shapes and edges are refined, light distribution and material characteristics gradually become clearer, and finally Iray eliminates noise and artifacts until a clean render is produced.

-Unlike SU Podium, an Iray render is never technically "finished."
+Unlike SU Podium, an PW_CPU render is never technically "finished."
 ProWalker will continue running calculations until the user tells it to stop, usually at a point of diminishing returns where additional samples do not add visibly to the quality of the image.
 With Intel's built in Denoise however, the sample rate does not have to be high unless you are looking for subtle detail.

 2. Render settings Gear icon

-Podium Walker gives you three ways to set the number of samples that will be calculated for each image or frame of an animation.
+Podium Walker gives you three ways to set the number of samples that will be calculated for each image.
 Quality settings are accessed via the gear icon.